IBTF Resources & Rule Clarifications

 Example #3

-Are blind, head and/or back catches which require a half turn to complete permitted in LEVEL B Two Baton?
+Are blind, head and/or back catches which require a half turn to complete permitted in Two Baton?

 LEVEL B content restrictions state ONE spin maximum with no restrictions on catches.